-Throw in the fishing villages at Ao Salad and Ao Yai, the other beaches themselves and you’ll have more than enough to keep you happy … or then again, you could just take it easy with a cocktail on a sun lounger.
+Throw in the fishing villages at Ao Salad and Ao Yai, the other beaches themselves and you’ll have more than enough things to do in Koh Kood … or then again, you could just take it easy with a cocktail on a sun lounger.